 In three days of Study Tour you benefit from years of our experience.
 In this short time we take you to the right places to see a wide range of different aspects of design.
 We spend time in both Assen and Groningen and demonstrate many different aspects of good cycling infrastructure as well as showing what does not work and demonstrating why this is the case.

-The next open study tour will take place on the 7th to the 9th of April 2015.
-This tour requires that you travel to Assen on Monday the 6th of April (Easter Monday) and start your journey home on Friday 10th.
+The next open study tour will take place between the 1st and 3rd of September 2015.
+This tour requires that you travel to Assen on August 31st and start your journey home on Friday 4th.
 Refer to booking details below.

 Figures from "Cycling in the Netherlands", an article from the Fietsberaad (downloadable from our cycling articles page)